-As a police officer your job will be to reduce crime and the fear of crime, and promote confidence among local people that the police understand and are prepared to deal with the issues that matter most to them.
+As a police officer your job will be to reduce crime and the fear of crime, and promote confidence among local people that the police understand and are prepared to deal with issues that matter most to them.

 Policing will enable you to work in partnership with the public and other organisations and make a difference to the local community.

-You will have a key role in supporting victims and witnesses and providing reassurance to individuals who have been subjected to crime and anti social behaviour.
+You will have a key role in supporting victims and witnesses and providing reassurance to individuals who have been subjected to crime and anti-social behaviour.
 Many people will look to you for guidance and protection from such experiences and to provide this effectively you will need to be able to see things from their perspective, tailoring your approach to address their particular needs and fears.

+You'll be a person who thrives on challenges, and are willing to work hard to learn the skills necessary for this difficult but critical role.
 This can be a tough and unpredictable job, but it is also an extremely rewarding position.
-Every day when you put on your uniform and go to work, you will be making life safer and more secure for your friends and neighbours, and making your community a better place to live.
+Everyday when you put on your uniform and go to work, you will be making life safer and more secure for your friends and neighbours, and making your town a better place to live.

 Through our comprehensive training course you will learn to: